ymolists/website/gitpod/docs/ides-and-editors/configure-your-editor-ide.md

 # {title}

-There are many ways to refine your IDE/editor experience in Gitpod.

-## Configuring an IDE preference
+Customise the IDE or editor experience for a project, or yourself.

-### Per Project
+## Per Project

-There are multiple ways to configure an IDE/editor per [project](/docs/teams-and-projects).
-Via the [.gitpod.yml](/docs/config-gitpod-file) file, e.g. by [installing default VS Code extensions](/docs/ides-and-editors/vscode-extensions), or by adding custom scripts.
-You can also use [Docker](/docs/config-docker) as part of your per-project IDE/editor configuration.
+Updating per-project settings are shared with anyone who starts a new gitpod workspace.

+- Update the projects [.gitpod.yml](/docs/config-gitpod-file) file to install [VS Code extensions](/docs/references/gitpod-yml#vscode), or [JetBrains plugins](/docs/references/gitpod-yml#jetbrains).
+- Update the projects [start tasks](/docs/config-start-tasks) in `.gitpod.yml`
+- Add a custom [base image](/docs/config-docker) to your project

-### Per User
+## Per User

+Updating per-user settings are shared only with the current user of a gitpod workspace.

-To configure an IDE/editor as a default user preference for all new workspaces, you will need to update your [user preferences](https://gitpod.io/preferences). **Please note: ** If you've already started a workspace already with a preference for a given editor/IDE, you'll need to restart your workspace for the changes to take effect.
-If you want, you can also configure your own personal [dotfiles](/docs/config-dotfiles) repository.
+To configure a specific IDE or editor as a default user preference for all new workspaces, you will need to update your [user preferences](https://gitpod.io/preferences).
+There is currently no way to configure Gitpod to open different editors or IDEs for different projects.
+IDE and editor preferences only take effect for new or restarted workspaces.
+Changing your editor or IDE preference will not affect running workspaces.

+Set up additional per-user configurations using [dotfiles](/docs/config-dotfiles).

-### Per Team
+## Per Team

 There are currently no ways to configure IDE/editor's on a per-team basis.